77yu77/Optimized-Maze/README.md

 # Add some functions
-## Add a parameter to customize size of maze
+## 1.Add a parameter to customize size of maze
-## Optimize the interface
+## 2.Optimize the interface